defold/doc/docs/en/manuals/input.md

 ## Action fields

-The `action` parameter sent to `on_input()` for each input message is a Lua table containing useful data like the value of the input, the position of the input, whether button input was `pressed`, `repeated` or `released`.
+The `action` parameter sent to `on_input()` for each input message is a Lua table containing useful data like the value of the input, the position of the input and whether button input was `pressed`, `repeated` or `released`.

 `action.pressed`
 : `true` the first frame the input was detected, otherwise `false`.